 Although community colleges provide more flexible schedules and lower tuition fees than other higher education institutions, students often struggle to make ends meet.
 Coping with increased mental and physical health demands, as well as facing a lack of access to adequate technology, also puts them at a disadvantage.

+As a result, they’re significantly less likely to earn any kind of credential than their peers who begin at four-year institutions.
 Because every community college is unique, making an effort to listen to and understand the student population will help administrators and faculty design programs and services that better meet student needs.

 The diversity present at many community colleges means student success, and the characteristics associated with it can take on many different forms.
 Each student has their own unique strengths that set them up for success, and your institution can help by providing the proper support services.